 Admission to the Program:

-Graduation from state-approved Practical Nursing Program within the last five years OR achievement of a conversion score of 75% or higher on the Evolve HESI PN-AND Exam.
-Valid Illinois Licensed Practical Nursing (LPN) license.
-Currently employed full time or equivalent as an LPN OR departmental approval.
-One year of high school chemistry with a grade of “C” average or higher OR completion of an equivalent college chemistry course with a grade of “C” or better.
-Completion of BIOL 205, BIOL 206, BIOL 210, RNRS 150, RNRS 111, RNRS 210 with a grade of “C” or better.
-Completion of ENGL 110, COMM 110, PSY 110, SOC 110, FCS 110 or FCS 120, HLTH 121, Humanities elective (3 sem hrs), with a grade of “C” or better.
+High School graduate with GPA 2.6 or higher, or equivalent (i.e. GED of 165 or higher) OR 9 hours of required courses from program sequence with a “C” or higher.
+Completion of Reading Placement Test with minimum score equivalent to placement into ENGL 110 OR completion of an equivalent college English course ENGL 110 with a grade of “C” or better.
 ICC grade point average (GPA) of a 2.0 or above (if you have attended ICC).
-GPA of 2.0 or above at the last college attended (other than ICC) OR completion of 18 credit hours of "program" courses at ICC or other colleges with a grade of “C” or better.
-Requirements upon Program Acceptance: Drug screen, fingerprint criminal background check, physical exam, and immunizations.
-Documentation of current CPR certification from the American Heart Association (AHA) Healthcare Provider (HLTH 041 at ICC or equivalent) or American Red Cross (ARC) Professional Rescuer and Health Care Provider.
+GPA of 2.0 or above at the last college attended (other than ICC) OR 9 hours of required courses from program sequence with a “C” or higher Drug screen, fingerprint criminal background check, physical exam, and immunizations.
+Documentation of current CPR certification from the American Heart Association (AHA) BLS Provider (HLTH 041 at ICC or equivalent) or American Red Cross (ARC) Professional Rescuer and BLS Provider.
 CPR certification must remain current throughout the program.
-Recommended High School Subjects: (1) four years of English (2) one year biology (3) two years of mathematics (4) one year of chemistry.

 Associate in Applied Science (Career Program)